Ohtani's HR helps Angels end skid with 4-2 win over Astros - WTMJ

 The Angels ended their losing streak and avoided a four-game sweep without star Mike Trout.
 He missed a third consecutive game with a bruised left elbow after being hit by a pitch on Thursday night, but said that he expects to return on Monday.

+“In spite of being banged up a little bit … we’ll get it right,” Maddon said.
+“We’ve got to get the right guys back out on the field.”

-Chris Rodriguez (1-0) struck out two in a scoreless seventh for the win and Raisel Iglesias allowed one hit in a scoreless ninth for his third save.
+Chris Rodriguez (1-0) struck out two in a scoreless seventh for his first career win and Raisel Iglesias allowed one hit in a scoreless ninth for his third save.

 Houston starter Lance McCullers had retired 10 straight after a single by Justin Upton with two outs in the first when he hit Albert Pujols with a pitch to start the fifth inning.
 José Iglesias singled with one out in the inning before a walk by Jose Rojas loaded the bases.